 What isn’t there to do around campus and in St. Louis?
-Forest Park is less than five minutes from campus, and is home to the St. Louis Zoo, Science Center, St. Louis Art Museum and The Missouri History Museum.
+Forest Park is less than five minutes from campus, and it is home to the Saint Louis Zoo, the Saint Louis Science Center, Saint Louis Art Museum and The Missouri History Museum.
 It also has a golf course, skating rink, running and biking trail and quite a few other attractions (many of which are free!).

 Do you prefer the hustle and bustle of downtown?
 Hop on I-64 for about ten minutes, and you’re there!
-Watch the Cardinals, Blues and Rams in action, visit the world-famous Gateway Arch, or stop by Laclede’s Landing and Washington Avenue, which are both home to unique restaurants and shops.
+Watch the Cardinals and Blues in action, visit the world-famous Gateway Arch, or stop by Laclede’s Landing and Washington Avenue, which are both home to unique restaurants and shops.